PingOne

 Steps

-2. On the Token Provider page, complete the Issuer URL field with the issuer URL for the connection you created in PingOne.
+3. In the Issuer field, enter the Issuer ID for the connection you created in PingOne.

 A screen capture of the Token Provider page.

-2. In the Client ID field, enter the client ID for the connection you created in PingOne.
+2. In the Client ID field, enter the Client ID for the connection you created in PingOne.

 A screen capture of the Authentication Method page.

-Testing the sign-on experience to PingAccess
+Testing SSO to PingAccess

 After configuring PingOne and PingAccess, test SSO to PingAccess.